The Annual: History

 The original British installments were often released in two versions, one featuring a jewel case and a booklet in a slipcase, and special editions that were essentially leather-bound books with shiny lettering.
 The leather binding stopped after some volumes, but the book idea was retained until the release of The Annual 2002, which, alongside the other Annuals of the following five years, featured slimline CD cases in a hard box.
 Later editions have featured various other forms of packaging.

 As the series became more popular in the early 2000s, similar (though not identical) albums of the same name were licensed to Ultra Records in the United States, Ministry of Sound subsidiary labels in Australia and Germany, and Universal Music in many countries worldwide, including Italy, Mexico, Argentina, Portugal and the Philippines.
-These albums share many tracks with the (original) UK releases, though they are mixed in a different order and replace some songs with more local songs in the track listing.
+These albums share many tracks with the (original) UK releases, though they are mixed in a different order and some songs are replaced with more local songs in the track listing.

-The Australian Annuals in particular are held in much higher regard than the 21st century UK Annuals, as much more local and underground tracks are used and are always mixed by well-known and underground DJ's.
-Every Annual since The Annual 2002 have been chart toppers and go either Gold or Platinum and stay on the ARIA Compilation charts and Australian iTunes charts for months on end.
+Australian editions of The Annual in particular are held in much higher regard than the 21st century British editions of The Annual, as many more local and underground tracks are used, and are mixed by either well-known or underground DJs.
+Every edition of The Annual since The Annual 2002 has topped local charts and reach Gold or Platinum certification while remaining on the ARIA Compilation charts and Australian iTunes charts for many months.

 The Annual II remains one of the biggest selling compilation albums of all time in the UK, including quite possibly the biggest selling DJ mix album in the UK.
 It is listed in the Guinness World Records 2001 as the "Best Selling Club Dance Compilation", with 610,000 copies sold by the publication of that book in 2000.